Historiography of Romanisation: Theodor Mommsen

-20th Century Perspectives
+20th century perspectives

 Francis Haverfield

 Many consider Francis Haverfield (1860–1919) the 'father of Romano-British studies' and as one of the first to study the process of Romanisation his perspective remained widely accepted for almost a century.
 He was the first to define the term 'Romanisation' with influence from Mommsen.
 Heavily influenced by Mommsen, who was his academic advisor, he held the view that the Roman provinces were “given a civilization” by the Romans, a very colonial perspective, and states that the Roman empire's "long and peaceable administration of dominions" gave its provinces "its gifts of civilisation, citizenship, and language."
 He believed that out of the "stable and coherent order" the Roman empire provided, modern Europe emerged.
 He perceived Roman Britain to be only a province in a global empire and should therefore be studied in its relation to Rome, stating that "It is no use to know about Roman Britain in particular, unless you also know about the Roman empire."